lcucav/networkdisruption/README.md

 ## General info
 This project has been developed to disrupt real complex networks.
 For further details, please refers to our work [[1]](#1).
+Note that this source file will be no longer updated.
+For lastest versions, please refers to https://github.com/lcucav/criminal-nets/tree/master/disruption

 ## Technologies
 Project is created with: